 Tom’s Guide recently put the two competing OLED technologies through their paces, and the results might not be what you expect.

-On one side, LG’s second-generation OLED evo, in the form of the LG G2 OLED TV.
-On the other, Samsung’s QD-OLED, in the S95B OLED TV.
-Let’s dive into the results.
+For instance, LG’s second-generation OLED evo, the LG G2 OLED TV, faces off against Samsung’s QD-OLED technology in the S95B OLED TV.
+Let’s examine the results.

 That’s interesting, as one of the big selling points of quantum dot films is that they improve color range, accuracy, and vibrancy.
-Samsung also made a big point about saying the quantum dots made the panel brighter.
+Samsung also made a big point by stating quantum dots make the panel brighter.

 The results in the table below for color accuracy (Delta-E) show a good result from both panels.
 Anything under 2.0 is good on this test, but the LG OLED gets a 1.3, which is outstanding.

 The LG panel also had a wider color gamut, but only by a couple of points.
-Tom’s realized a mistake in their initial data collection process, so is in the process of fully retesting their results.
+Tom’s realized a mistake in their initial data collection process, so they are in the process of fully retesting their results.

 Tom’s Guide testing data